 Hennig wasn't well liked when arriving at WCW and this clips captures it perfectly.

 Monday Nitro Feb 24th, 1997 - Wigger Gets Walloped

-WCW started becoming a zoo when the nWo took hold.
-The fans were barely contained when at Nitro shows as well as pay-per-view events, individuals from the crowd began charging the ring.
+WCW started becoming a zoo once the nWo had a firm foothold.
+The fans were barely contained at Nitro shows as well as pay-per-view events, and individuals from the crowd began charging the ring.
 Many wrestlers took exception to this, perhaps reminded of the brutality of Steffi Graf and Tonya Harding zealots.
 The wrestlers had no hesitation in trying to lay a pounding on the invaders likely as a show of solidarity and a mark of general deterrence.
 The first televised incident in this fan movement featured a very lucky fool who inadvertently dodged most of the blows intended for him.
 The scene almost played like a silent era gag reel.